 Cape Canaveral Air Force Station across the River

 Final note on my addiction to Kayaking Kennedy Space Center: I hate crowds.

 I hate crowded waters, the noise and trash, I hate the crowded boat ramps and gasoline soaked waters.
 I hate the inconsiderate who believe everyone in two counties wish to listen to their music and lastly I hate the crowds that scare off every wild creature, be it living in land, air or water. --Trip advisor now lists a staging 230 kayak businesses plying the easy waters of the space coast! -And that is okay-there is plenty of room for all.

-However, with a better boat, one can easily escape the hordes of paddling primates.
+However, with a canoe or kayak, one can easily escape the hordes of noisy primates.

 The jeweled waters of the space coast are one of the few areas where a person can easily escape the crowds of our modern world.
 Quiet adventure awaits only a blade and smooth boat!